 This comprehensive proposal is set to create a new village for Edinburgh, adjacent to Heriot Watt University.
 The new village will be an exemplar for sustainable development with its own identity and community.
 At a size of over 2,000 homes, it can support essential community facilities such as a new primary school, local shops, and a new public transport hub linked to the railway station.

 Proposal & Promotion

-A detailed development framework has now been produced for the site and forms part of the representations submitted to the LDP second proposed plan stage and the local plan examination.
+A detailed development framework has now been produced for the site and forms part of the representations submitted to Edinburgh City Council.
 Other submissions include detailed assessments of housing land supply, education capacity and a statement of site effectiveness.
-These assessments, which have been undertaken through Wallace and the appointed consultant team, confirm that there are no barriers to the immediate development of the site.
+These assessments, which have been undertaken through Wallace and the appointed consultant team, confirm that there are no barriers to the immediate development of this site.

-A Proposal of Application Notice (PAN) has now been submitted and it will be Wallace's intention to lodge an application for planning permission in principle during the course of 2017.
-All of the above work has taken place in tandem with the ongoing engagement with local and central government politicians, community councils and the community, which has helped us to understand some of the local concerns which will need to be addressed as part of the Wallace proposal.
+A Proposal of Application Notice (PAN) has now been submitted and it will be Wallace's intention to lodge an application for planning permission in principle.
+All the above work has taken place in tandem with the ongoing engagement with local and central government politicians, community councils and the community, which has helped us to understand some of the local concerns which will need to be addressed as part of the Wallace proposal.